Administration order

 Insolvency administration order

-Creditors can apply for an insolvency administration order within five years of a person dying.
-This allows the court to order the surviving owner to pay the value of
+The people you owe can apply for an insolvency administration order within five years of a person dying.
+It allows the court to order the surviving owner to pay the value of the deceased person's equity into the estate.

 Insolvency practitioner